KC2016/Case-Study-Classification/README.md

 - made feature engineering (handling outliers, binning, dropping unnecessary data, multicollinearity )
 - run and evaluate the model again<br/> <br/>
 We explore different options seeking to find a better score.<br/>

+### Tableau
+- Visualize the existing data
+- Create calculated fields to explore a deeper subset of data.
+- Create a dashboard visualizing data about customer that accepted the bank offer.

+### SQL
+- Import the database and creating the table
+- Run queries, create views to analyse the data

 ### Contents